Immigrant InvestImmigrant Invest

 5. Reside in Austria for a minimum of 183 days per year.

-6. Initially, a residence permit is issued for one year and can be renewed annually for another year, then subsequently for three-year intervals, with income confirmation required each time.
+Initially, a residence permit is issued for 1 year and can be renewed annually for another year, then subsequently for 3-year intervals, with income confirmation required each time.

-After five years of residency, individuals can apply for permanent residency.
-Citizenship is acquired after six to ten years, which can be passed on to future generations.
+After 5 years of residence, individuals can apply for permanent residence.
+Citizenship is acquired after 6 to 10 years, which can be passed on to future generations.

 Austria is an attractive destination for investors due to its robust economic and political stability, offering the perks of visa-free travel to Schengen countries, esteemed education, high-quality healthcare, and the potential for EU citizenship.

-Additionally, Vienna, the capital, has consistently topped the Mercer World Quality of Life Ranking for eight consecutive years.
+Additionally, Vienna, the capital, has consistently topped the Mercer World Quality of Life Ranking for 8 consecutive years.

 Obtaining a residence permit in Switzerland is also tailored for financially independent individuals.
 While no investment is required, applicants must demonstrate the ability to support themselves and their families without working in Switzerland.
 Income must be sourced from outside the country.